 Coaching aims to develop successful academic skills and is available to all students registered with Student Accessibility Resources interested in improving time management, organization, note taking, test taking, or other study strategies.

 What types of coaching services are available to students?

-Accessibility Coach - a Staff member from Student Accessibility Resources that meet with a student to discuss accommodation needs and refer to campus resources as needed.
+Accessibility Coach - a Staff member from Student Accessibility Resources meets with a student to discuss status in courses, accommodation needs, and refer to campus resources as needed.

 What is included with Accessibility Coaching?